redstone-finance/redstone-node/docs/OFFCHAIN_AGGREGATION_SPEC.md

 By the end of the second step you should be able to answer the following questions:
 - What protocols should be used for the communication between nodes?
 - How should the networking algorithm work?
-- How to satisfy all the given requirement?
+- How to satisfy all the given requirements?

 ### 3. Implement a Proof of Concept
 In the final step of the task you should implement an extremely simplified proof of concept.
 Majority of things (cryptography, proposed value fetching, data broadcasting, nodes details fetching) can be mocked in the proof of concept, but the main logic of the network operation should be implemented.
 You can use any technology you want for the PoC, but we'd prefer Node.js or Rust.